pegahottawa/Customer-Survival-Analysis-and-Churn-Prediction/README.md

 Some of the insights ideas I consider:

-1. Using customer data to identify and target customers who are at a high risk of churning to counter this effect with relevant customer service initiatives.
+1. Using customer data to identify and target customers who are at a high and medium risk of churning to counter this effect with relevant customer service initiatives.

 2. Analyzing the effects of promotional campaigns and loyalty programs on customer